-The value of the Bid Adder will be either: (i) a unit-specific value determined in consultation with the CAISO or an independent entity selected by the CAISO, or (ii) a default Bid Adder of \$24/MWh.
+The value of the Bid Adder will be either: (i) a unit-specific value determined in consultation with the CAISO; or (ii) a default Bid Adder of \$24/MWh.
 For Generating Units with a portion of their capacity identified as meeting an LSE's Resource Adequacy Requirements, that Generating Unit's Bid Adder value will be reduced by the percent of the Generating Unit's capacity that is identified as meeting an LSE's Resource Adequacy Requirements.
 The reduced Bid Adder will be applied to that Generating Unit's entire Default Energy Bid Curve.